dmigliorisi/nhl-led-scoreboard/README.md

 the `{user}` will be `pi`.

 Now, reboot the raspberry pi.
 It should run the scoreboard automatically.
-Open a browser and enter the ip address of your raspberry pi in the address bar fallowing of `:9001`.
+Open a browser and enter the ip address of your raspberry pi in the address bar following of `:9001`.
 It should look similar to this `192.168.2.19:9001`.
 You will see the supervisor dashboard with the scoreboard process running.
 If you see the dashboard but no process, reboot the pi and refresh the page.

 You should be up and running now.
 From the supervison dashboard, you can control the process of the scoreboard (e.g start, restart, stop).